MAT Manual

 (fill x* 1 :start displacement :end (+ displacement size))))

-because we clobber all values in x
+direction is :output because we clobber all values in x.
+Armed

-with this knowledge about the direction, with-facets
+with this knowledge about the direction, with-facets will not copy

 data from another facet if the backing array is not up-to-date.